Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/displace.rst

 If both the channels' values are equal (i.e. a greyscale image), the input image will be displaced equally in both X and Y directions, and also according to the X scale and Y scale buttons.
-These scale button act as multipliers to increase or decrease the strength of the displacement along their respective axes.
+These scale buttons act as multipliers to increase or decrease the strength of the displacement along their respective axes.
 They need to be set to non-zero values for the node to have any effect.